docupike/docs/docs/user/reporting.md

 ## Conditions

 To narrow down the result set, you can define conditions in the second section.
 A condition always consists of an attribute, an operator and a value.
-Conditions are combinable with logical `AND` or `OR` operators.
+Conditions are Combinable with logical `AND` or `OR` operators.

 You choose an attribute that you want to match against a given value.
-The operator gives you some flexibility on how the condition should be preceisely matched.
+The operator gives you some flexibility on how the condition should be precisely matched.

 | Operator              | Description                                                               |
 | --------------------- | ------------------------------------------------------------------------- |